k-kyoko/tlab_Leinster/README.md

-# qstr_diversity
+# tlab_Leinster
 The diversity indices project in the Qualia Structure.
-(WIP, spaghetti codes)
+This is to store codes.
+For sharing, please refer qstr_diversity (WIP, spaghetti codes)